 From my guess, I can tell that you cannot affirmatively answer any of those questions.
-Shadow certificates can lead to data breaches and as well as substantial financial losses to an organization or at the worst collapse of the entire network.
-This also impacts your organization’s bottom line negatively in several ways; one, there’s lost revenues, lost customer trust, and various non-compliance fines and penalties.
+Shadow certificates can lead to data breaches and substantial financial losses to an organization or, at the worst, the collapse of the entire network.
+This also negatively impacts your organization’s bottom line in several ways; one, there’s lost revenues, lost customer trust, and various non-compliance fines and penalties.
 This is way too much loss for something you weren’t even aware of its existence in your system.
 Therefore, how can unknown certificates be kept from expiring?
 Yes, this is where cybersecurity and encryption of automation come into handy in the form of PKI certificate management.

 Advantage of a Certificate Management Platform

-Some of the repetitive tasks that can be easily eliminated by these certificate management tools include tasks such as:
+Some of the repetitive tasks that these certificate management tools can quickly eliminate include tasks such as: